Joe Mullen: Pittsburgh and Boston

 Mullen tested free agency prior to the 1992–93 season, but ultimately chose to remain with the Penguins.
 He missed the first month of the season while recovering from his knee surgery, but finished the season with 33 goals and 70 points in 72 games.
 He added 6 points in 12 playoff games, but the Penguins' attempt at a third consecutive championship ended with a Division Final loss to the New York Islanders.
 A 38-goal season in 1993–94 led to Mullen's third All-Star Game appearance.
 The game was a homecoming of sorts for Mullen, as it was played in Madison Square Garden.

 In the lockout-shortened 1994–95 season, Mullen scored 37 points in 45 games.
 He scored the 1,000th point of his career with a pair of assists on February 7, 1995, in a 7–3 victory over the Florida Panthers.
 He left the Penguins following the season, signing a one-year contract as a free agent with the Boston Bruins.
 Mullen chose to wear number 11 with the Bruins as his usual number 7 had been retired by the Bruins in honor of Phil Esposito.
 He missed the majority of the season after requiring surgery for another herniated disc, then suffering a sprained medial collateral ligament.
 He appeared in only 37 games, scoring 15 points.

 Mullen rejoined the Penguins for the 1996–97 season, signing a one-year contract.
 He appeared in 54 games and scored 22 points.
 He scored his 500th career goal on March 14, 1997, in a 6–3 loss to the Colorado Avalanche.
 He retired as a player following the season.

+Since his retirement Mullen has continued to play in amateur / charity games as a member of the Boston Bruins Alumni team.